My IPhone # 503 351-7082

 http://dmr-gutters.com/lp.htm

-July 2008 Angie's List Tough Times articalClick on this image to read the magazine article in a National Consumer Protection web site, which has the initials A L, where I was interviewed to discuss my thriving business during this recession for their July 2008 issue.
-It seems I was the only one in their poll who said their business was doing better than ever.
+July 2008 Angie's List Tough Times articalClick on this image to read the magazine article in a National Consumer Protection web site, which has the initials A L, where I was interviewed to discuss my thriving business during this recession for their July 2008 issue (they requested not to be named here).
+It seems I was the only Contractor in their poll who said their business was doing better than ever.

-I attributed my success to doing better quality work at a more reasonable price, along with good communication though this web site and swift e-mail replies:
+I attributed my success to doing better quality work at a more reasonable price, along with good communication though easy phone access, this extensive web site, and swift e-mail replies.

-I'm happy to do free on-site quotes for local homeowners within 30 miles of our local area, as the CCB requires of all Licensed Contractors, but I have found it works best to develop more of an interactive partnership with my clientele by working out some of the details through e-mail first (see Latest News page for details).
-These days pretty much everyone has a digital camera and knows how to send pics through e-mail.
-I have had to do this with most all my non-local clientele over the last 7 years for the custom copper fabrications I do, since most of them are located back East.
+I'm happy to do free on-site quotes for local homeowners within 20 miles of our local area, as the CCB requires of all Licensed Contractors, but I have found it works best to develop more of an interactive partnership with my clientele by working out some of the details through e-mail first (see Latest News page for details).
+These days pretty much everyone has a digital camera on their phone and knows how to send pics through e-mail.
+I have had to do this with most all my non-local clientele over the last 9 years for the custom copper fabrications I do, since most of them are located back East of the Mississippi.

 I am still a hands-on contractor, so I couldn't possibly drive around town all day filling all the bid requests I get, let alone do the volume of work I could sell, so I request a simple pre-qualification effort on your part.
 I would not be able to get any work done otherwise, as I am already booked several months out.
 I will not sacrifice quality for a larger production volume.